 Mitigating Penalties

 The primary advantage of Voluntary Disclosure is the ability to mitigate or avoid penalties.
-If an error is discovered by the FTA, substantial fines may apply.
-However, if the business voluntarily reports the error before being contacted by the FTA, the penalties can be significantly reduced.
+If the FTA discovers an error, it may impose substantial fines.
+However, if the business voluntarily reports the error before the FTA contacts it, it can significantly reduce the penalties.
 This process enables businesses to correct their tax position without the added burden of harsh financial penalties.

 Ensuring Tax Compliance